Tips on how to prevent a flat tire

 To figure out the age of your tire, look for a four digit number on the sidewall.
 This is the time code.
 The first two digits indicate the week of the year it was manufactured.
 The last two digits indicate the year.
 For example, a tire with the time code 1020 was made in the tenth week of 2020.

-Watch the Weight
+Watch the weight

 The weight of a vehicle can have a significant impact on the tires.
 Avoid overloading your car by checking the door jamb label or owner’s manual for the maximum load.